Near Toyahvale in Reeves County, Texas — The American South (West South Central)

 Location.
 30° 56.648′ N, 103° 47.217′ W. Marker is near Toyahvale, Texas, in Reeves County.
 Marker is on Texas Park Road 30 near Texas Highway 17, on the right when traveling south.
+Located inside Balmorhea State Park on the wall by the entrance to the bathhouse.
 Touch for map.
-Located inside Balmorhea State Park on the wall by the entrance to the bathhouse.
 Marker is in this post office area: Balmorhea TX 79718, United States of America.
+Touch for directions.

 Also see . . .